DevashishX/devtext/README.md

-# Devtext  - A text editor in C language
+# Devtext  - A text editor in C language using NCURSES

 >Current Progress: